 LAST EVENING, I took advantage of the weird, mid-March heatwave (68 degrees!) by spending a little “me” time in the Serpentine Garden.
-There, while sitting on a sun-warmed stone wall (and while sipping Carnet Sauvignon) I inhaled one of the loveliest perfumes in the world — that of the winter-blooming Witch hazel, Hamamelis vernalis.
+There, while sitting on a sun-warmed stone wall (and while sipping a goblet of Cabernet Sauvignon) I inhaled one of the loveliest perfumes in the world — that of the winter-blooming Witch hazel, Hamamelis vernalis.
 Why I love this shrub in all seasons:

 No matter how cold or mild the winter, vernalis is always a welcome surprise.
-For its spidery, stem-hugging flowers appear in February, when the rest of the garden is barren and gray.
+The spidery, stem-hugging flowers appear in late February or early March, when the rest of the garden is barren and gray.
 The flowers are copper-colored, and intensely fragrant.
 A bouquet of stems will scent a whole room.

 For scented winter flowers, summer greenery and autumn color, you really can’t beat Hamamelis vernalis.
 Can you imagine this shrub in your own garden?